dhruv-2015/JIOTVServer/README.md

 1. Little brain as the process is little complicated.
 [Come on.
 You are setting up a server afterall]

 ## Let's get started
-Go to play store and download Termux application from F-Droid.
+download Termux application from F-Droid.

 Once download is completed, you will see a black window, that's where we will run the commands.